Online Casino Reviews

 Bonuses and Promotions

 Promotions provide online casinos with an opportunity to distinguish themselves from competitors and attract new players – in fact they are an operator’s main USP.
-Given the fiercely competitive nature of the industry, players are constantly inundated with promises of 100% matches, low wagering, no deposit offers and many more incentives designed to arouse interest.
+Given the fiercely competitive nature of the industry, players are constantly inundated with promises of 100% matches, low wagering requirements, no deposit offers and many more incentives designed to arouse interest.

 You’d probably think such an abundant array of offers and promotions would spell good news for the customer.
 And in a lot of cases they do.
 Unfortunately though, as you’ll see in our casino reviews, some ‘offers’ are tainted by draconian terms and conditions that remove the overall benefit of accepting a promotion in the first place.
 Here’s a run-down of the T&Cs we consider when writing our casino reviews.